Open-Building-Management/.github/profile/README.md

 🙋‍♀️ open building management is about data management solutions for buildings and houses

-a solution is emoncms, so you can use the emoncms docker which can also acts as a home assistant addon
+a solution is emoncms, so you can use the **emoncms standalone docker** which can also acts as a home assistant addon

 See [emoncms-docker](https://emoncms-docker.github.io) for an introduction